nyxtom/broadcast/README.md

 	backend.mem = mem

 	commandHelp := []server.Command{
-		server.Command{"COUNT", "Increments a key that resets itself to 0 on each flush routine.", "COUNT foo [124]"}, server.Command{"COUNTERS", "Returns the list of active counters.", ""}, server.Command{"INCR", "Increments a key by the specified value or by default 1.", "INCR key [1]"}, server.Command{"DECR", "Decrements a key by the specified value or by default 1.", "DECR key [1]"}, server.Command{"DEL", "Deletes a key from the values or counters list or both.", "DEL key"}, server.Command{"EXISTS", "Determines if the given key exists from the values.", "EXISTS key"}, server.Command{"GET", "Gets the specified key from the values.", "GET key"}, server.Command{"SET", "Sets the specified key to the specified value in values.", "SET key 1234"}, server.Command{"SETNX", "Sets the specified key to the given value only if the key is not already set.", "SETNX key 1234"}, }
+		server.Command{"COUNT", "Increments a key that resets itself to 0 on each flush routine.", "COUNT foo [124]", true}, server.Command{"COUNTERS", "Returns the list of active counters.", "", false}, server.Command{"INCR", "Increments a key by the specified value or by default 1.", "INCR key [1]", true}, server.Command{"DECR", "Decrements a key by the specified value or by default 1.", "DECR key [1]", true}, server.Command{"DEL", "Deletes a key from the values or counters list or both.", "DEL key", true}, server.Command{"EXISTS", "Determines if the given key exists from the values.", "EXISTS key", false}, server.Command{"GET", "Gets the specified key from the values.", "GET key", false}, server.Command{"SET", "Sets the specified key to the specified value in values.", "SET key 1234", true}, server.Command{"SETNX", "Sets the specified key to the given value only if the key is not already set.", "SETNX key 1234", true}, }
 	commands := []server.Handler{
 		backend.Count,